captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
--- Yeah, and my Black ass is still chock full of the bullet holes his White Rookie ass plugged up in me, now isn’t it?!
+—Yeah, and my Black ass is still chock full of the bullet holes his White Rookie ass plugged up in me, now isn’t it?!

 ---